Project GTF-September Goals

 In a post on my other blog, Simply Shine I wrote a post about using a Daily Greatness journal and how beneficial it is to plan and reflect every day.
 I would like to see if this would work for Project Get Tina Fit too.
 There is a fitness version of the journal which I’m going to use for this purpose.
 Even if I don’t initially use all of it.
 Start recording what I am doing per day, so I can see progress.

-In the next post in this series, in two weeks time, I’ll write about the training journal in more detail-what it contains and how I have got on using it so far.
+In the next post in this series, I’ll write about the training journal in more detail-what it contains and how I have got on using it so far.
 Make sure you come back then to find out more.

 If you are already tempted to try a Daily Greatness journal-I have a voucher code for 5% off with this link